 CEA-774-A, along with a companion standard CEA-2028, Color Codes for Outdoor TV Receiving Antennas, define the color coding system used by www.AntennaWeb.org to make outdoor TV antenna selection easy for consumers.
 AntennaWeb.org predicts television reception when given an address, and recommends the types of antennas that will provide best reception at the address.

 Participation in CEA standards activities is open to companies and organizations with direct and material interest.
 CEA membership is not required to participate.
-For more information about the antennas committee, contact Dave Wilson at firstname.lastname@example.org.
+For more information about, or to join, the antennas committee or its working groups, please contact Dave Wilson at firstname.lastname@example.org.